julienp/ci-stats/README.md

 # CI Stats - Workflow Duration Analyzer

+> [!WARNING]
+> This is AI generated code that has not been thorougly reviewed.

 Visualize GitHub Actions workflow run durations from data collected by [gh-workflow-stats](https://github.com/fchimpan/gh-workflow-stats).

 ## Dependencies